Dusty Baker on life after the Nationals: ‘This was the toughest wound’

 My dad used to always tell me, “If you feel vindication, then you’re feeling it against the same guys you were in the foxhole with.”
 You’re not pulling for the front office.
 But it’s hard to pull against them without pulling against the players.
 You try to be neutral in the situation and not give a s—, but you do.

-On how he’d handle players’ old racist tweets
+On how he’d handle players’ old, offensive tweets

 Well, I’d talk to ’em about it, find out why.
 What the circumstances were.
 How old were you at the time?
-Have you changed or is that really you?
+Have you changed, or is that really you?
 See, some of these guys, it’s really them.
 Baseball is just a microcosm of society.
 Some guys change, because they had never been around Latinos or blacks.

-A couple of players, I had to talk to ’em.
-“I know you’ve never had a black manager.
+A couple of players, I had to talk to ’em: “I know you’ve never had a black manager.
 I know you’ve never had a black principal.
 Your daddy probably never had a black boss, depending upon which part of the country or what line of work you’re in.”
 I even had to ask a couple of players that I played with, “Why are you so prejudiced?”
 A couple of ’em are my buddies now — big-time.
 They would say, “I was raised that way.”
-I’d say, “That’s fine.
+I’d say: “That’s fine.
 I bet you were.
 But now you’re old enough to make your own choice.”
 You hope some of these guys might have changed.

 Read more on the Nationals: